rBrenick/skinning-suite/README.md

 # skinning-suite
-Blender addon for skinning workflows.
+Blender addon for weight paint workflows.

-These are some simple operators to deal with vertex selections, and other things that I normally use when skinning assets.
+These are some simple operators to deal with vertex selections, and other things that I normally use when painting weights.

 ![header image](docs/header_image.png)